opencast/opencast.github.io/features.md

 - Bulk editing; media trimming and recording search/filtering
-- Monitoring dashboard; status, performance statistics and technical details" image="assets/img/large-manage.jpg" align="left" imagewidth="40%"
+- Monitoring dashboard; status, performance statistics and technical details" image="assets/img/large-manage.jpg" align="right" imagewidth="40%"
+%}

+{% include fullsizebox.html
+title="xAPI/Learning Analytics"
+description="In many cases Opencast is used in teaching and learning scenarios.
+In such environments understanding how the students are interacting with the videos is becoming more and more critical.

+- Opencast supports xAPI, the de facto standard in student interactions capture for next generation digital learning systems.
+- Thanks to xAPI an Opencast platform can be integrated in a Learning Analytics solution based on Learning Record Store (LRS)
+- Using xAPI, detailed data about how students interact with your Opencast videos can be collected in a standardized format.
+When a student raises volume, skips a video fragment or watches it again can be captured and analyzed.
+- Opencast also supports common web analytics like visitor profiles, heatmaps, session recording.
+These can be generated adding [Matomo](https://matomo.org/) to your Opencast deployment" image="assets/img/large-manage.jpg" align="left" imagewidth="40%"
+%}

+{% include fullsizebox.html
+title="Cloud"
+description="Opencast can be run entirely in a public cloud, with the only on campus equipment being the capture devices in each classroom.

+There are many potential benefits to running Opencast in the cloud including:

+- Exceptional uptime:  cloud providers are really good at managing all the machines, networking, cooling, redundant backup power, and 24 hour system administrator staffing and support that you would otherwise need to do yourself.
+- Flexibility: running in the cloud allows you to scale your cluster up and down as needed.
+How much new video will you generate on weekdays during a semester?
+On weekends between semesters?
+The cloud enables you to run, and only pay for, exactly as many computer resources as you need at any given time.
+- Cloud capabilities: public clouds provide services that would be difficult or impossible to implement yourself.
+For example, Amazon S3 provides effectively unlimited available storage with a 99.999999999% guarantee that your data will be safe.
+Similarly, delivering your Opencast content via a Content Delivery Network enables you to stream video to your users from data centers around the globe.

+Opencast includes sophisticated automation tools for running in AWS, Amazon’s cloud.
+That tooling provides capabilities including:

+- Automatic horizontal scaling of worker nodes: it automatically spins up more worker nodes when there is a lot of processing to be done, and scales back down when the work is complete.

+- Automated deployment and management of your cluster: with a single command you can automatically create a new cluster from scratch, rollout a new version of Opencast, or turn off your cluster. " image="assets/img/large-manage.jpg" align="right" imagewidth="40%"
 %}